 Many different health professionals may be involved in selecting access methods for using AAC.
 Since many speech-language pathologists (SLPs) work with individuals using AAC, they may trial different access methods for individuals.
 Additionally, many occupational therapists (OTs) and physical therapists (PTs) are involved in the process to select alternative access options.
 As always, the individual using AAC and their families should be consulted and included in this process as well.

-How Can I be a Good Communication Partner?
+How to be a Good Communication Partner with AAC

 Individuals who use any type of AAC, and especially those who may use different types of access methods, may need more time than others to communicate their message.
 Allowing the individual adequate time to generate and communicate their message may provide better quality and more meaningful communication for all - which is what we’re all looking for after all!